dosemu2/dosemu2/doc/README-tech.txt

      _________________________________________________________________

 20. Recovering the console after a crash

+   In general the easiest way to recover is to press Alt-SysRq-R (for this you must have the "magic SysRq" key enabled in the Linux kernel, check /proc/sys/kernel/sysrq !), and then switch to X using Alt-F7.
+   Switching back to a console using Ctrl-Alt-Fx generally gives you a working text mode.
+If not, you could try 'vbetool', or read on.

    The below is a mail from Kevin Buhr <buhr@stat.wisc.edu> , that was posted on linux-msdos some time ago.
 Because it describes a way to